tonderflash/npm-watchdog/README.md

 # npm-watchdog 🐕

-A command-line tool to detect unused dependencies in JavaScript/TypeScript projects.
+A cross-platform command-line tool to detect unused dependencies in JavaScript/TypeScript projects.

 ## Description

 npm-watchdog analyzes your project's source files (.js, .jsx, .ts, .tsx) and detects which packages listed in your package.json are not being used in the source code.
 It's like having a watchdog guarding your forgotten dependencies.

+## Cross-Platform Compatibility

+npm-watchdog works on all major platforms:

+- Windows
+- macOS
+- Linux

+The tool is designed to handle path differences, file system operations, and other platform-specific issues automatically.

 ## Installation